DocsDeploymentDocker Deployment

 - bulwark-settings:/app/data/settings

-- bulwark-admin:/app/data/admin
+- bulwark-state:/app/data/admin-state

 Reverse Proxy